 Blue light’s short wavelength is associated with higher energy output and a greater potential for damage.
 In 2010, research by the Journal of Investigative Dermatology found more pigment, redness and swelling in skin exposed to blue light from the sun than skin exposed to similar levels of UVA rays.
 In addition to triggering inflammation and redness, blue light stimulates the production of free radicals (which we know are major culprits of premature skin aging).

 Sun exposure plays perhaps the biggest role in aging our complexions.
 The sun has several different types of rays (including blue light) but those that cause the most concern are UVA and UVB rays.
 UVA rays penetrate deep into the skin’s layers, exposing otherwise healthy skin to damaging free radicals.
 UVB rays, on the other hand, penetrate only the skin’s outermost layer where they interact with melanocytes (the cells that are responsible for skin pigmentation).
 Melanocytes are your first line of protection against sun damage; when they are exposed to the sun, they release melanin.
 This protective pigment absorbs UV rays and shields the skin’s deeper layers from sun damage.
 However, overexposure can lead to an overproduction of melanin, which presents as dark spots and uneven skin tone.

 How To Protect Your Skin

 Minimizing exposure and adjusting your lifestyle habits are your best defense against the aging effects of environmental stressors.
-However, you can also adjust your skin care routine to provide additional protection and keep your complexion looking healthy and youthful.
+However, you can also adjust your skin care routine to provide additional protection and keep the appearance of your skin looking healthy and youthful.

 Does your skin show the effects of environmental aging?
-Visit an Eminence Organics partner spa near you for a customized routine to protect your complexion.
+Visit an Eminence Organics Spa Partner near you for a customized routine to protect your complexion.